 - sudden profuse sweating

 The only way to distinguish between a mini heart attack and a major heart attack when you have these symptoms is by getting tested after the fact.
-After you are diagnosed with a heart attack, your EKG, your blood-work and other specialized tests will evaluate the extent of damage to your heart muscle and find out if you had a mini heart attack or a major one.
+After you are diagnosed with a heart attack, your EKG, your blood-work and other specialized tests will evaluate the extent of damage to your heart muscles and find out if you had a mini heart attack or a major one.
 A major heart attack requires intervention as soon as possible.
 The sooner they are able to open up your arteries, the better outcome you will have.
 That is why it is extremely important to get to an ER as soon as you suspect a heart attack.
 Even when your symptoms suggest a mini heart attack, you can never know.
 You may be having a major heart attack despite not having the typical chest pain.
 If you have any of the 23 mild heart attack symptoms, you need to tell the ER nurse directly.
 Just say, “I think I had a heart attack.”

-Mini heart attack symptoms vs pre heart attack symptoms
+Mini heart attack symptoms (mild heart attack symptoms

 Pre heart attack symptoms are technically not actual heart attacks.
 You can view them as early warning signs of heart attack.
 “Heart attack” implies that there is already some permanent damage to the heart muscles.
 With pre heart attack symptoms, the damage is temporary.
 You can compare pre heart attack symptoms to transient ischemic attacks( TIAs, sometimes also called mini-stroke).
 TIA represents early warning signs of a stroke.
 Similarly, a pre heart attack represents early warning signs of a heart attack.
 The only difference is that pre heart attack symptoms affect your heart while mini-stroke symptoms affect your brain.